manpep/manpep.github.io/_pages/cv.md

 ======
 * _Academic appointments_
   * 2025-present: Panteion University.
     - Position: Adjunct Lecturer.
+    -	Courses: History of the Greek-Albanian relations during the decade of 1940; Post-war Balkan History (1945-1989).
   * 2025-present: University of the Peloponnese.
     - Position: Visiting Research Fellow.
+    - Research topic: “The role of organizations of expatriate people of Northern Epirus in shaping Greek foreign policy (1945-1997)”.
   * 2024-present: NATO Defence College.
-    - Position: Junior Associate Fellow.
+    - Position: Junior Associate Fellow (NextGen Futures).
   * 2018: University of Ioannina, Department of History and Archaeology.
     - Position: Department Assistant.
     - Responsibilities: Supporting the work of the faculty members during the lectures and the examinations.